We stare at the sprawling grounds

 Biplob or books, there is unity

-The Choice was in the city’s hands…
+The choice has always been in the city’s hands…

 19th May 2026